 Sometimes, people are oblivious to the fact that a Not-for-Profit or Non-Governmental Organization (NGO) is also termed as a company limited by guarantee.
 A private company limited by guarantee is a form of business structure often used by non-profit organizations, clubs, co-operatives, social enterprises, community projects, membership organizations and charities to serve social, charitable, community-based or other non-commercial causes.

 Not-for-profit organisations or Guarantee companies typically retain any surplus income for re-investment or use it to promote the non-profit objectives of the business rather than distribute profits to members.
 Most Not-for-profits / NGOs are not within the tax net of the central government.
-We are happy to share with you procedures to follow as well as the requisites for registering a Non-Governmental Organization at the Registrar General’s Department.
+We are happy to share with you the procedures to follow as well as the requisites for registering a Non-Governmental Organization at the Registrar General’s Department.

 Requirements for registering a company limited by guarantee (NGO / Not-for-profit)